ePermits vs Paper Permits – Making the Move to an Electronic Permit to Work System

 More and more companies are moving to electronic solutions—and not just for permitting.
 Many different functions of business, including HR, Supply Chain, Operations, Sales, Marketing, have found benefits and efficiencies in moving towards electronic solutions to help them with their daily tasks.
 Paper is quickly becoming outdated and insufficient for end users.

 Risks will always exist, and we can’t expect an EHS manager to always have everything under complete control.
-With the electronic permit to work capabilities of VelocityEHS Control of Work software, you can mitigate risks and improve your site safety to avoid hazardous work conditions and dangerous accidents.
+With VelocityEHS Permit to Work software, you can mitigate risks and improve your site safety to avoid hazardous work conditions and dangerous accidents.

 Using an electronic permit to work system ensures that all permit work is completed safely, in compliance and only by qualified workers, making it easy to protect your employees.
 As technology continues to evolve at such a rapid rate, expect electronic permit to work systems to be at the forefront of health and safety management in the years ahead.